Standardized Testing in District 622Standardized testing serves several purposes in District 622.

 State AssessmentsDistrict 622 follows all Minnesota Department of Education policies and regulations in regard to testing.

-ACT Plus WritingACT Plus Writing is now a state test for 11th graders, who will take it during regular school hours on Tuesday April 3rd, 2018.
+ACT Plus WritingACT Plus Writing is now a state test for 11th graders, who will take it during regular school hours on Tuesday, March 24th, 2020.
 District 622 has chosen to offer students the ACT Plus Writing in order to provide students with the most flexibility in selecting post-secondary institutions.
-Juniors are required to take the test, even if they have already taken an ACT before.
+All juniors are encouraged to take the test, even if they have already taken an ACT before.

-Minnesota Comprehensive Assessments (MCA)The MCA and MTAS (alternate assessment used with significantly cognitively disabled students) tests in reading, math and science help schools and districts measure student progress toward the state's academic standards.
+Minnesota Comprehensive Assessments (MCA)The MCA and MTAS (alternate assessment used with significantly cognitively disabled students) tests in reading, math, and science help schools and districts measure student progress toward the state's academic standards.
 The MCA reading tests are administered in grades 3-8, 10.
 Math is administered in grades 3-8 and 11.
 Science is administered in grades 5 and 8, and once during high school (grade 10 for most District 622 students).
-Test results are reported to the public, parents and students, and are used to monitor trends in student achievement.
+Test results are reported to the public, parents, and students, and are used to monitor trends in student achievement.
 Student results are sent home with students (in elementary and middle) or mailed home (in high school) before Fall conferences of the following year.
+Parent Fact Sheets and interpretation resources, created by the Minnesota Department of Education, can be found here.

-MCA scores will soon be used in determining course placement at Minnesota State Colleges and Universities (formerly the MNSCU system), potentially saving students significant money by demonstrating they do not need to take remedial courses in math or reading.
+MCA scores can be used in determining course placement at Minnesota State Colleges and Universities, potentially saving students significant money by demonstrating they do not need to take remedial courses in math or reading.
 The table below shows how MCA scores could affect course placement:

 Intended Course of Enrollment (or equivalent) Enrollment in Developmental Course Unless Additional Information Indicates Otherwise Need More Information on Readiness Enrollment in College Level Course College Algebra 1151 and below 1152-1157 1158 and above Statistics 1145 and below 1146-1147 1148 and above Other mathematics 1145 and below 1146-1149 1150 and above Reading Intensive 1041 and below 1042-1046 1047 and aboveFor the list of Minnesota State Colleges and Universities, please click here.

-Formative Assessment for Teachers (FAST)FAST, developed by FastBridge Learning (FBL) and the University of Minnesota, is a comprehensive reading and math assessment system.
-It supports district-wide assessment of all students (universal screening) and progress monitoring for students who are receiving additional help.
-District 622 started using this set of tools in Fall 2014.
-Student results are available through classroom teachers during fall, winter, and spring conferences.
+Formative Assessment for Teachers (FAST)FAST is a comprehensive reading and math assessment system that supports district-wide assessment of all elementary students (universal screening) and progress monitoring for some students who are receiving additional help.
+Student results focus on developmental reading and math skills and are available through classroom teachers during fall, winter, and spring conferences.

-Naglieri Nonverbal Ability Test - Third Edition (NNAT3)The NNAT3 is a nonverbal measure of general ability.
-District 622 administers the test to all second grade students in February of each year.
-These results are used as one of multiple measures which, after further diagnostic assessment, helps identify advanced learners that can benefit from accelerated learning opportunities.
-Student results are available through 2nd grade classroom teachers in early March.
+Cognitive Abilities Test (CogAT)The CogAT is an assessment of students' reasoning and problem-solving abilities and includes verbal, nonverbal, and quantitative questions.
+District 622 administers the test to all second-grade students in February of each year.
+These results are used as one of the multiple measures which, after further diagnostic assessment, helps identify advanced learners that can benefit from accelerated learning opportunities.
+Student results are available through 2nd-grade classroom teachers in early March.